 The main downside to thermage as a jowl removal technique is that it is only effective for skin that is moderately sagged – in early stages of ageing.
 How to get rid of jowls with Thermage?
 Well, you don’t need to.
 Thermage is carried out by plastic surgeons.
 Check with the one in or near your area.

 2. How to Get Rid Of Jowls with Fillers

 Injection with dermal filler injection is arguably the best non-invasive treatment for sagging jowls.
-As you have probably already guessed, fillers are injected into the affected area of the skin.
+As you have probably already guessed, fillers are injected into the area of the skin affected by jowls.
 Fillers help to get rid of jowls by plumping the skin and thus redefining the jawline.
-However, according to Christopher T. Maloney Jr., MD, a plastic surgeon in Tucson, Arizona, fillers provide a temporary fix, unlike a facelift.
+However, according to Christopher T. Maloney Jr., MD, a plastic surgeon in Tucson, Arizona, fillers provide a temporary fix for jowls, unlike a face lift.

 Among the best dermal fillers for sagging jowls are:

 Radiesse: This is one of the most popular dermal fillers.
 Perhaps best known for wrinkles removal, it is also suitable for non-surgical structural corrections such as jowl lifts.
 Radiesse gel is composed of calcium hydroxyapatite particles that provide a support structure for the loose skin or fat tissues while replacing and stimulating the formation of new collagen fibers.
 Once injected into the correction area, the filler is then molded it into the preferred shape.